pmb-7684/Data_Mining_Regression_Project3/README.md

 Lasso regression, known as L1 regularization, is a method that also handles overfitting well.
 It uses adds a penalty term named alpha to improve the ordinary least squares model.
 The penalty added is the absolute value of the coefficients which can cause some coefficients to be reduced to exactly zero.
 This effectively performs feature selection by reducing the effect of less important features.

 ### **Data understanding**

 To better understand the data set, used `wave_df.describe()` and `wave_df.info` to look at the distribution and the shape.
 The data set contains 36,043 observations and 149 features.
 All features are a continuous value.

+The decision was made to retain all features in the data.
+Each observation is interconnected by the wave converter.
+To me it seems manually removing features would change the underlying relationship and influence the models.

+Afterwards, all 49 features were visualized to determine if any patterns existed.
+This starting point would guide the next steps.

+Models used:
+1. Linear Regression using scikit-learn
+2. Linear Regression using ordinary least squared from statsmodel
+3. Random Forest Regression
+4. Gradient Descent Algorithm
+5. Ridge Regression
+6. Lasso Regression

 <img src="images/info.png" alt="Description" width="400" height="200" />
-**Before diving right into work, what steps do you take to first gain an understanding of your data?
-For example, are any features correlated with each other?
-Are there any existing patterns?
-What visualizations can you make to help gain this initial understanding?**

 <img src="images/AllPOINTs.png" alt="Description" width="300" height="200" />

 The scatterplot above is interesting.
 The points fill the chart as expected.
 There are underlying groupings of orange, blue, red, and yellow.
 Overall, we cannot see any patterns when using all data points.
-Although, the color orange (series 49) has interesting vertical placement.
+Although, orange (series 49) has interesting vertical placement.

 A decision was made to view the points with the highest ten points that generate the highest level of `Total_Power` to see if we see any patterns in the data.
-These observations would capture the best interacation between X1, Y1, ..., X49, and Y49.
+These observations would capture the best interaction between X1, Y1, ..., X49, and Y49.
 After applying `wave_df.nlargest(10,'Total_Power')` to the data set, I was surprised to see that the top 10 observations with the best `Total_Power` seem to be duplications.

 <img src="images/hmm_dups.png" alt="Description" width="300" height="200" />

-By removing the duplicate observations ` wave_df.drop_duplicates(keep='first')`, it reduced the data set from 36,044 to 10,936 observations.
+By removing the duplicate observations, it reduced the data set from 36,044 to 10,936 observations.
 Initially, I was concerned about the duplications, but it made sense.
-The wave energy converters are floating in the ocean and unless there is a storm, a change in the location of the converter or change in the current, we should expect there to be limited changes in the energy generated.
+The wave converters are floating in the ocean and unless there is a storm, a change in the location of the converter or change in the current, we should expect there to be limited changes in the energy generated.

 Now, let’s look at the Total_Power for the top twenty observations (X1, Y2, … ,X49, and Y49) or first 980 data points.
 From this smaller sample, in general, the converters in locations between (X: 0 - 1000) and (Y: 0 - 300) as a collective produced the greatest amount of energy.

 <img src="images/update_dups.png" alt="Description" width="300" height="200" />